NCR-Corporation/sample-app-burgers/README.md

 - If results are found, the user will be able to select a restaurant.
   - If no results are found, the user will be prompted to return to the home screen.
 - If the user selects a restaurant, they will be directed to that restaurant’s menu, where they can add available items to their cart.
-  - Once the user has finished adding items to the cart, or if they wish to edit its contents, they can click the “View Cart | Edit Cart” button.
+  - Once the user has finished adding items to the cart, or if they wish to edit its contents, they can click the **View Cart | Edit Cart** button.
 - The user will then be taken to a page where they may update their cart as desired.
-- Once satisfied with the contents of their cart, the user can place their order by clicking the “Checkout” button.
+- Once satisfied with the contents of their cart, the user can place their order by clicking the **Checkout** button.
 - The payment page in the demo is disabled for safety reasons.
 - Users should next navigate to the documentation page to learn which APIs were used and how they were implemented in the above processes.

 ## Notes

 The following APIs from the Business Services Platform are used in the NCR Burger Demo app.
-You can learn more each by clicking on it in the list below.
+You can learn more about each by clicking on an item in the list below.

 - [Sites](https://developer.ncr.com/portals/dev-portal/api-explorer/details/645/overview)
 - [Catalog](https://developer.ncr.com/portals/dev-portal/api-explorer/details/453/overview)